| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 The same alist shown above could be regarded as having the associated value

-in the CDR of the element; the value associated with rose
+in the CDR of the element; the value associated with rose would

-be the list (red)
+be the list (red).

 Association lists are often used to record information that you might otherwise keep on a stack, since new associations may be added easily to the front of the list.
 When searching an association list for an association with a given key, the first one found is returned, if there is more than one.